FlexMeasures/flexmeasures/documentation/getting-started.rst

 Preparing the job queue database and start workers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To let FlexMeasures queue forecasting and scheduling jobs, install a `Redis <https://redis.io/>`_ server and configure access to it within FlexMeasures' config file (see above).
-You can find the necessary settings in :ref:`configuration`.
+You can find the necessary settings in :ref:`redis-config`.

 Then run one worker for each kind of job (in a separate terminal):